Voice is the New Touch

 How Marketers Can Adjust to a Voice Strategy

 In a screenless future, all we need is our voice to harness the vast digital world around us.
-This is a major shift that requires reimagining audio as the effective medium for keeping your brand relevant and top-of-mind.
+This is a major shift that requires re-imagining audio as an effective medium for keeping your brand relevant and top-of-mind.

 Pandora has spent the last decade prioritizing this side of our business.
 With over 2,000 connected device integrations (including Google Home and Amazon Echo), we are uniquely poised to help our advertisers translate their visual messages into impactful audio ones.